9ar9oorbi6eer/suduko-main-main/Report.md

 ~~~

-Detailed Discussion on how Synchronization is acheived when accessing shared resources/ variables and which threads access the shared resources:
+## Detailed Discussion on how Synchronization is acheived when accessing shared resources/ variables and which threads access the shared resources:

-Synchronization with with accordance to multithreading refers to the coordination of multiple threads to make sure they access shared resources or critical sections of a code in a controlled manner.
+Synchronization with accordance to multithreading refers to the coordination of multiple threads to make sure they access shared resources or critical sections of a code in a controlled manner.
 If synchronization was not used, then race conditions, data corruption or more unexpected actions could occur.
-Therfore, i made sure my synchornization was properly implemented.
+Therefore, I made sure my synchornization was properly implemented.

 In my case, Synchronization is critical due to multiple threads accessing and modifying shared resources such as 'validRow' 'validCol' 'validSub' and 'Counter', these shared variables will keep the track of the validity of the rows, columns, sub-grids and the count of validated elements. mutex is used to be able to manage synchronization in my code. pthread_mutex_t lock and a condition variable pthread_cond_t cond.

-a mutex is used to make sure that once a thrade is updating shared resources no other thread can access them until the mutex is unclocked. this helps in race conditions where multiple threads are trying to access the same shared resources, leading into a corrupt state.
+A mutex is used to make sure that once a thread is updating shared resources no other thread can access them until the mutex is unclocked.
+This helps in race conditions where multiple threads are trying to access the same shared resources, leading into a corrupt state.
-in my code, each validation function that validates the sudoku, validate_thread1, validate_thread2, validate_thread3, validate_thread4. locks the mutex before updating the shared resources which are: validRow, validCol, validSub, Counter, and then unlocks the mutex immediatley after the update.
+In my code, each validation function that validates the sudoku (validate_thread1, validate_thread2, validate_thread3,and validate_thread4) locks the mutex before updating the shared resources (validRow, validCol, validSub, and Counter) and then unlocks the mutex immediatley after the update.
+For example:
-sample below:
 ~~~
 pthread_mutex_lock(&lock);
 // Update shared resources
 pthread_mutex_unlock(&lock);
 ~~~
-by using this pattern, it ensures that each update to the shared resources is completed fully by one thread before the other thread can start, this process is refered to as (atomic)
+By using this pattern, it ensures that each update to the shared resources is fully completed by one thread before the next thread can start This process is refered to as *atomic*.

-throughout my code i also implemented the use of a Condition variable, condition variables are important in multithreaded programs as it enables threads to wait for a particular condition to become true before proceeding.
+Throughout my code, I also implemented the use of a Condition variable.
+These are important in multithreaded programs as it enables threads to wait for a particular condition to become true before proceeding.
-in my case, the condition variable pthread_cond_t cond is used to synchronize the completion of all threads. the main function located in the mssv.c is used to synchronize the completion of all the 4 threads. the main function will initalize all four threads to validate different parts of the sudoku gird, then it needs to wait until all the 4 threads have completed their tasks before it can proceed to arregate results and print the final validation message, below is a sample of how its handled. firstly each thread sends a signal of its completion by incrementing (completed_threads), then calling the pthread_cond_signal(&cond), inside the locked mutex section.
-Then, the main function would wait on the condition variable, only when completed_threads is equal to 4 indicating that all 4 threads have been completed.
+In my case, the condition variable *pthread_cond_t cond* is used to synchronize the completion of all threads.
+The main function located in the mssv.c file is used to synchronize the completion of all the 4 threads.
+The main function will initalize all four threads to validate different parts of the sudoku grid.
+Once all four threads have completed their tasks, it can proceed to aggregate the results and print the final validation message.
+Below is a sample of how its handled:
-sample:
 ~~~
 pthread_mutex_lock(&lock);
 while (completed_threads < 4) {